mnot/I-D/draft-nottingham-scheduling-online-meetings.md

 ## Scheduling Conflicts {#conflicts}

 Finally, there are different kinds of scheduling conflicts.
 One person might consider having to commute to an office or shift another meeting or meal as inconvenient, whereas another might have a commitment to collect a child from school or provide care to a family member that is difficult (if not impossible) to change.

-Likewise, there is a significant difference between the mild annoyance of joining a meeting outside of business hours and disrupting someone's circadian rhythm -- potentially affecting more than one day of their life as they readjust -- to join one at 3am.
+Likewise, there is a significant difference between the mild annoyance of joining a meeting outside of business hours (for example, at 6pm local time) and disrupting someone's circadian rhythm -- potentially affecting more than one day of their life as they readjust -- to join one at 3am.

 Successful meeting scheduling will take the nature of conflicts into account, heavily discounting participants' mere inconvenience and prioritising those whose commitments or location make their need to avoid conflicts greater and more legitimate.